adonisjs/legacy.adonisjs.com/docs/docs/guides/01-basics/additional/03-crsf-protection.md

 ```

 ### `enableXsrfCookie`
-If you are application is rendering not forms on the frontend and hence not using the `XSRF-TOKEN` cookie, then it is recommended to turn off the cookie feature all together.
+If your application is rendering forms serverside and hence not using the `XSRF-TOKEN` cookie, then it is recommended to turn off the cookie feature all together.

 ```ts
 {